 Terra Trevor is the author of a diverse body of work.
 Her stories illuminate our humanity, remind us to be open, to connect, to hope, to question, or bring change.
 She is known for works in which she uses imagery and lyric prose to address spirituality, family ties, her identity as a mixed-blood and her connection to the landscape.

 She is the author of Pushing up the Sky, a memoir and a contributor to 10 books, including The People Who Stayed: Southeastern Indian Writing After Removal (University of Oklahoma Press), and Children of the Dragonfly: Native American Voices On Child Custody and Education (The University of Arizona Press).

 Her work and portrait is featured in Tending the Fire: Native Voices and Portraits (University of New Mexico Press).
-Her work also has appeared in News From Native California (Heyday Books), The Huffington Post, Narrative Inquiry In Bioethics and Voices Confronting Pediatric Brain Tumors (Johns Hopkins University Press), and in numerous other books, anthologies and literary journals online.
+Her work also has appeared in News From Native California (Heyday Books), Voices Confronting Pediatric Brain Tumors (Johns Hopkins University Press), Yellow Medicine Review, Raven Chronicles and in numerous other books, anthologies and literary journals online.

 Author photo by Chris Felver.
 Landscape photo by John Simpkins.